LaunchCodeEducation/data-structures-and-algorithms/src/chapters/algorithm-analysis/insertion-sort.rst

 Check Your Understanding
 ------------------------

-- What is sorting?
-- Why is sorting valuable?
+.. admonition:: Question

+   **True/False:** Searching for a value in a collection has the same big-O value regardless of whether or not the collection is sorted.

+.. admonition:: Question

+   **True/False:** All sorting algorithms have the same big-O value.

+.. admonition:: Question

-- What is the big-O Notation of Insertion Sort?
+   What is the big-O value of insertion sort?

 .. |On^2| raw:: html